fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 agents can use to exchange protocol control messages.

 The protocol starts with the Sender Agent conveying its intention to send media via the backchannel to the Receiver agent.
-The Sender does so by sending a "PlaceCall" control message and populates the same with the ICE candidates gathered so far.
+The sender does so by sending a "PlaceCall" control message and populates the same with the ICE candidates gathered so far.